aatapa/RLScore/docs/tutorial_regression.rst

 The moral of the story is, that if your data is not identically distributed, but rather sampled in groups, this should be taken into account when designing training/test split and/or the cross-validation folds.
-Cross-validation using such custom fold-partition can be implemented efficiently using the holdout-method implemented in the RLS module.
+Cross-validation using such custom fold-partition can be implemented efficiently using the hold-out method implemented in the RLS module.

 Note: One issue with this data set is that even though there is signal present in the data, even the best results are quite bad in terms of MSE.
 We cannot really accurately predict the